 A rabid abolitionist from Ohio, Brown decided to take the matter of slavery into his own hands when he and 22 men, including five black men and three of Brown’s sons, captured hostages, and overran the federal complex at Harpers Ferry, consisting of an arsenal, armory, and engine house.
-Brown’s plan was simple: he would seige the arsenal and armory and use the weaponry and supplies to arm an abolitionist army and the slaves that would lead to an all-out armed revolt against slavery.
+Brown’s plan was simple: he would seige the arsenal and armory and use the weaponry and supplies to arm an abolitionist army and the enslaved people who would lead to an all-out armed revolt.

 On October 16th, Brown and his militia succeeded in taking the armory.
 The next morning they were discovered by the armory workers.
 Military and townsfolk of Harpers Ferry surrounded Brown, and a company of militia captured the bridge across the Potomac River, cutting off their only escape route.
 Brown then moved himself and nine hostages into the smaller engine house of the arsenal, which would become known as John Brown’s Fort.